Gymnotiformes: Electroreception and electrogenesis

 These fish possess electric organs that allow them to produce electric fields, which are usually weak.
 In most gymnotiforms, the electric organs are derived from muscle cells.
 However, adult apteronotids are one exception, as theirs are derived from nerve cells (spinal electromotor neurons).
 In gymnotiforms, the electric organ discharge may be continuous or pulsed.
-If continuous, it is generated day and night throughout the entire life of the individual.
-Certain aspects of the electric signal are unique to each species, especially a combination of the pulse waveform, duration, amplitude, phase and frequency.
+The continuous discharge is generated day and night throughout the entire life of the individual.
+Certain aspects of the electric signal are unique to each species, especially a combination of the pulse waveform, duration, amplitude, phase, and frequency.

 The electric organs of most Gymnotiformes produce tiny discharges of just a few millivolts, far too weak to cause any harm to other fish.
-Instead, they are used to help navigate the environment, including locating the bottom-dwelling invertebrates that compose their diets.
+Instead, they are used to help navigate the environment, including locating their bottom-dwelling invertebrate prey.
 They may also be used to send signals between fish of the same species.
-In addition to this low-level field, the electric eel also has the capability to produce much more powerful discharges to stun prey.
+Electric eels can also generate low-level fields, though have the namesake capability to produce much more powerful discharges to stun prey and predators.

+Evolution

+The ancestor to modern-day Gymnotiformes and Siluriformes is estimated to have evolved ampullary receptors independently around 150 million years ago, allowing for passive electroreceptive capabilities.
+As this characteristic occurred after the prior loss of electroreception among the subclass Neopterygii after having been present in the common ancestor of vertebrates, the ampullary receptors of Gymnotiformes are not homologous with those of other jawed non-teleost species, such as the ampullae of Lorenzini in chondricthyans.